 Miners died under mine collapses and gas explosions.
 And to attract a work force into these dangerous conditions, the Soviet state made its miners a labour elite — not only did it pay them two-three times more than teachers, doctors, engineers and other industrial workers, but it celebrated their work as heroic.

+Snapshot from Perestroika from below, 1989.
 The miners’ confidence in the importance of their role eventually backfired on them.
 At the end of the 1980s, the Soviet Union was stagnating economically, and the material situation of miners was deteriorating under the pressure of the goods deficit.
 Dissatisfaction grew among the Donbas’ miners, and this eventually took the form of mass strikes.

 In July 1989, hundreds of thousands of miners, including the Donbas, went on strike in the Soviet coalfields.
 Their initial demands concerned — among other things, the list was long — an increase in holiday time, additional pay for night shifts, guarantee of food deliveries, the recognition of professional health conditions as a workplace trauma.